JMRI/JMRI/scripts/HOWTO-distribution.md

 ================================================================================
 ## Update Content

 - Go to the master branch on your local repository.
 Pull back from the main JMRI/JMRI repository to make sure you're up to date.

+ - Make sure `git status` shows "up to date", not "ahead".

 - If it's a new year, update copyright dates (done for 2018):
     JMRI: